xemuliam/docker-dbt/README.md

 - [Amazon Redshift](https://aws.amazon.com/redshift)

-And those speens are really tiny!
+And those spins are really tiny!

 __One spin__ I prepared especially to have the minimal size.
 It is based on [Alpine linux](https://alpinelinux.org) and contains Google BigQuery plugin only.